Sunday Services at 10:00am

 Scripture: Acts 2:14–2:41

-Two weeks ago, we started our journey through the book of Acts, the account of the beginning of the church.
+This morning, I am continuing in my sermon series through the Book of Acts.
 So far, Jesus has risen from the dead, ascended to heaven, and now the Holy Spirit has been given to the disciples at Pentecost, as Jews from all over gather for this annual feast to celebrate the first fruits of the harvest and the giving of the law to Moses at Mt.
 Sinai many years ago.
-After the Holy Spirit descends upon the disciples, they tell the wonders of God in other languages, and a crowd of Jews and God-fearers has gathered, wondering what is going on.
+After the Holy Spirit descends upon the disciples, they tell the wonders of God in other languages, and a crowd of Jews and God-fearers has gathered, asking “what does this mean?”
 In verse 14, Peter begins to speak.

 Acts 2:14-41 - Then Peter stood up with the Eleven, raised his voice and addressed the crowd: "Fellow Jews and all of you who live in Jerusalem, let me explain this to you; listen carefully to what I say.
 15 These men are not drunk, as you suppose.
 It's only nine in the morning!
 16 No, this is what was spoken by the prophet Joel: 17 "'In the last days, God says, I will pour out my Spirit on all people.
 Your sons and daughters will prophesy, your young men will see visions, your old men will dream dreams.
 18 Even on my servants, both men and women, I will pour out my Spirit in those days, and they will prophesy.
 19 I will show wonders in the heaven above and signs on the earth below, blood and fire and billows of smoke.
 20 The sun will be turned to darkness and the moon to blood before the coming of the great and glorious day of the Lord.
 21 And everyone who calls on the name of the Lord will be saved.'
 22 "Men of Israel, listen to this: Jesus of Nazareth was a man accredited by God to you by miracles, wonders and signs, which God did among you through him, as you yourselves know.
 23 This man was handed over to you by God's set purpose and foreknowledge; and you, with the help of wicked men, put him to death by nailing him to the cross.
 24 But God raised him from the dead, freeing him from the agony of death, because it was impossible for death to keep its hold on him.
 25 David said about him: "'I saw the Lord always before me.
 Because he is at my right hand, I will not be shaken.
 26 Therefore my heart is glad and my tongue rejoices; my body also will live in hope, 27 because you will not abandon me to the grave, nor will you let your Holy One see decay.
 28 You have made known to me the paths of life; you will fill me with joy in your presence.'
 29 "Brothers, I can tell you confidently that the patriarch David died and was buried, and his tomb is here to this day.
 30 But he was a prophet and knew that God had promised him on oath that he would place one of his descendants on his throne.
 31 Seeing what was ahead, he spoke of the resurrection of the Christ, that he was not abandoned to the grave, nor did his body see decay.
 32 God has raised this Jesus to life, and we are all witnesses of the fact.
 33 Exalted to the right hand of God, he has received from the Father the promised Holy Spirit and has poured out what you now see and hear.
 34 For David did not ascend to heaven, and yet he said, "'The Lord said to my Lord: "Sit at my right hand 35 until I make your enemies a footstool for your feet."'
 36 "Therefore let all Israel be assured of this: God has made this Jesus, whom you crucified, both Lord and Christ."
 37 When the people heard this, they were cut to the heart and said to Peter and the other apostles, "Brothers, what shall we do?"
 38 Peter replied, "Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
 And you will receive the gift of the Holy Spirit.
 39 The promise is for you and your children and for all who are far off-- for all whom the Lord our God will call."
 40 With many other words he warned them; and he pleaded with them, "Save yourselves from this corrupt generation."
 41 Those who accepted his message were baptized, and about three thousand were added to their number that day.